Hi-doki/senkotheme/README.md

 Sorry for how long this has taken for me to upload x3

+I also highly recommend using AltSnap to be able to move your terminal around after applying my config, unless you already use something like Komorebi or GlazeWM

 Some of these configs are modified versions of already existing configs, such as YASB, oh-my-posh, and Spicetify. https://github.com/spicetify/spicetify-themes/tree/master/text <br>
 https://github.com/amnweb/yasb-themes/tree/main/themes/764a14e0-2d6a-4826-994a-9289857886ba <br>